Your cart

 10. Are these mattresses good for kids or teens?

 For older kids and teens, Club I or Nightfall often make sense.
-Teens who flop between sleep positions benefit from firm support that does not encourage deep hammocking, and the price point on Club I keeps parental budgets under control.
-Nightfall fits bunk beds and loft setups well because of its height.
-For very petite, side-sleeping teens with joint sensitivity, Capri Plush may provide better shoulder comfort, though its softness might feel more mature.
+Teens who bounce between positions benefit from firm support that doesn’t encourage deep hammocking, and Nightfall works well in bunk and loft setups because of its height.
+For petite, side-sleeping teens with joint sensitivity, Capri Plush may provide better shoulder comfort.

 Previous post